The bus station attendant spouted off various options for traveling to Niagara Falls.

 Unfortunately, the United States Megabus site wouldn’t allow me to buy a ticket with a Canadian starting and ending point.
 The Canadian Megabus site wouldn’t allow me to buy a ticket using a United States email address.

 Luckily, the bus station was a fifteen-minute walk (Corner of Bay St. and Dundas St) and I purchased tickets there.
 At $30 round trip, the tickets were half the cost of a tour.

 Although I asked for Megabus tickets and stood in the Megabus line, many of us were directed to another bus operated by Coach Canada.

-The two hour ride was uneventful ending at the small Niagara Falls bus station.
+The two hour ride was uneventful and ended at a small Niagara Falls bus station.
 I laughed at myself for thinking that we’d be dropped off in front of Niagara Falls.
-I headed into the station for information.

 As we boarded, the local bus driver recommended that we take the Niagara Falls Visitors Bus called “WeGo”.

-WeGo is a pricier option, but the route is simple and follows a color system like the metro.
+WeGo is a pricier option, but the route is simple and follows a color system like a metro.